Tashish97/Ashish-Portfolio/README.md

 **This is my Project Portfolio to showcsae my knowledge and working methodology in the field of Data Science and Machine Learning while working as a Data Scientist.**
 In this page you will find:
-1. Two **Live projects deployed on Heroku** Platform based on similar projects I did for my current employer as my experience.
+1. Two **Live projects deployed on Heroku** Platform based on similar projects I did for my current employer as my experience with links to them.
 2. Other Projects to show my knowledge regarding few Machine Learning Algorithms on Github.
 3. The approach I follow as a Data Scientist.
+4. Click on the **title of Projects** to go to their respective GitHub Repositories.

 # Live Projects (Active on Heroku)
 # [Project 1: Car Price Prediction]()